jkrahn3/cookbook/README.md

 ## Introduction
-Manage a database for recipes with text-based user input.
+Manage a database using SQLite and peewee for recipes with text-based user input.

 Shows menus to get user input like this: